vsillah/JuliesFamily/replit.md

 # Julie's Family Learning Program Website (Powered by Kinflo)

 ## Overview
 Julie's Family Learning Program website is a non-profit, full-stack web application showcasing educational programs, impact, testimonials, and events.
 It facilitates donations and volunteering.
 The project serves as a demonstration platform for **Kinflo**, a relationship-first CRM for nonprofits, highlighting its capabilities in persona-based personalization, lead management, and communication automation.

-The goal is to create a welcoming online presence and drive engagement and support for family learning initiatives.
+**Multi-Tenant SaaS Platform**: The system has been transformed into a multi-tenant SaaS platform enabling rapid deployment of customized demo sites for multiple nonprofits.
+Each organization operates in complete isolation with:
+- **Custom Domain Support**: Organizations can use their own domains (e.g., donate.redcross.org) verified through DNS
+- **Cross-Organization Access**: Consultants can access multiple organizations with different role permissions
+- **Shared Template Library**: Common templates available across all organizations
+- **Secure Domain Detection**: Host header validation prevents tenant spoofing attacks
+- **Dual Provisioning Workflows**: Supports both self-service signup and manual admin provisioning

 ## User Preferences
 Preferred communication style: Simple, everyday language.